WillMatthews/SimSPAD/README.md

 SimSPAD can be run as a standalone program from the command line, taking an input binary file, and producing an output binary file.
 This binary file is currently produced by MATLAB, but Python and C++ generators will be created soon.

+### Web Application

+Once SimSPAD server is running, send a POST request to `http://localhost/simspad`.
+The reply from the server will be the result from the simulation.
+The data to and from the server is packaged as characters - see below in the Binary Format section for more details.

 ## Install